 In stark contrast is the system (or lack of system, more like it) in the United States.
 The health care you can access is dependent on the money/insurance you have.
 There are Medicare/Medicaid programs for people with disabilities and/or those who are low income, but, from what I’ve heard, those are far from perfect.

-It seems like in the U.S. there’s a longstanding distrust of government that presumably dates back to the American revolution, and this has a significant influence on people’s attitudes toward healthcare.
-It goes further than that, though; an article on The Federalist site argues that guns are a way for citizens to protect themselves from the government.
+It seems like the U.S. has a longstanding distrust of government, presumably dating back to the American Revolution, which has a significant influence on people’s attitudes toward health care.
+It goes further than that, though; an article on The Federalist website argues that guns are a way for citizens to protect themselves from the government.